hacktivist123/sheddy-xyz/content/posts/2023-10-31-packages-in-go-and-other-things.md

   )
   ```
 * The entrance point for any Go binary is a package named `main` that has a function called `main()`
+* The init function runs before the `main()` function, this is useful in situations where you need to assign command line flags to variables before you call the main function.
 * Go is a statically typed language
 * In a statically typed language, the type is both what is stored in the variable and what can be stored in the variable.
 * **Go Built-in Types**